Fast3Dcache: Training-free 3D Geometry Synthesis Acceleration: Methodology

-Intuitively, this score captures how (un)stable a token is: tokens with small, slowly-varying updates are more stable and therefore more suitable for caching, whereas tokens with large or rapidly-changing updates are less stable and should be recomputed more frequently.
+where Intuitively, this score captures how unstable a token is: tokens with small, slowly-varying updates are more stable and therefore more suitable for caching, whereas tokens with large or rapidly-changing updates are less stable and should be recomputed more frequently.

 The 3D latent state $\mathbf{\mathcal{S}}_t$ is first flattened into a dense sequence of tokens $\mathbf{x}^{(t)} \in \mathbb{R}^{B \times N_p \times d_\text{model}}$, where $N_p = D \times H \times W$ denotes the total number of tokens.
 Given a computational budget $c_t$ (the maximum number of tokens we can afford to actively update at step $t$), the SSC ranks tokens according to their cache ability scores and identifies the indices of the active subset, denoted by $\mathcal{I}^{(t)}_\text{active}$.
 We apply an index-based selection to extract the corresponding features and obtain a reduced input sequence $\mathbf{x}^{(t)}_\text{active} = \mathbf{x}^{(t)}[:, \mathcal{I}^{(t)}_\text{active},:]$, which contains only the tokens chosen under the budget $c_t$.
 Since the attention mechanism~\cite{vaswani2017attention} is the primary computational bottleneck in the generation process, we perform self-attention exclusively on this active subset.
 Only the less stable, more informative tokens are recomputed, while the more stable tokens reuse their cached states.
 This stability-aware selection allows us to respect the budget $c_t$ and substantially reduce the cost of attention.